JannisK89/a-better-url/README.md

 - `encodeParams` - A boolean that determines if the URL parameters should be encoded.
 Default is `true`.
 - `HTTPS` - A boolean that determines if the URL should use HTTPS.
 Default is `true`.
 - `www` - A boolean that determines if the URL should use `www`.
 Default is `false`.
+- `port` - A number that represents the port number.
+Default is `undefined` which means no port is added.

 ### ABURL